Important information for buyers

 3. Work out your budget in advance

-If you do this you’ll know what price range of houses you’re looking for.
-Be realistic.
-If interest rates were to increase by even two per cent, would you still be able to afford the repayments without potentially reneging on your mortgage payments?
-Research the range of fixed-term interest rates available at various banks.
+Be realistic when thinking about your price range.
+If interest rates were to increase by something as low as two per cent, would you still be able to afford the repayments?
+Research the range of fixed-term interest rates available at various banks before doing the math.

 4. Source the necessary documentation about a house before you purchase